Police

 More information:

-Dress and behaviour standards are conservative in Guinea.
+Dress and behaviour standards are conservative.

 Ask locals for advice.
 Take care not to offend.